 Taking your dog for its daily walk may not be as much fun for your pet as you think!
 Is he or she just getting old, or is your dog suffering from the painful joint condition osteoarthritis (OA)?

-Just as arthritis affects humans, one in five dogs are affected by this debilitating condition.
+Just as arthritis affects humans, one in five dogs is affected by this debilitating condition.

 Sadly, it is often left undiagnosed, until a visit to the vet, often for an unrelated matter, reveals that the signs thought to be ‘old age’ are actually the result of OA.